New House speaker makes first public appearance at Republican Jewish event

 “We’re going to stand like a rock with our friend and ally, Israel,” Johnson said.

-Johnson told the audience at the Venetian that it was not an accident his first action as speaker was to pass a resolution in support of Israel, and that his first visit was with the Republican Jewish Coalition, the audience of which gave him a standing ovation.
+Johnson told the audience it was not an accident that his first action as speaker was a resolution in support of Israel, and that his first visit was with the Republican Jewish Coalition, where the audience gave him a standing ovation.

 “Your House Republican Congress is stepping into the breach,” he said.
 “We are going to lead with principled leadership.
 We are grounded in truth and we’re going to articulate all these things with clarity and conviction like you have not seen in a long time.”

-The United Nations’ General Assembly approved Oct.
-27 a nonbinding resolution Friday calling for a “humanitarian truce” in Gaza between Israel and Gaza’s Hamas rulers.
-This goes in the opposite direction from what many GOP politicians called for over the weekend.
+The United Nations’ General Assembly approved a nonbinding resolution Friday calling for a “humanitarian truce” in Gaza between Israel and Hamas, which controls the Palestinian territory.

 “There will be a ceasefire only when Hamas ceases to be a threat to Israel,” Johnson said, receiving a lot of applause from the audience.